 Work left to do: La Salle

-La Salle [21-8 (11-5), RPI: 39, SOS: 88] For almost a month now, I've considered La Salle to be a relatively safe eventual bubble pick, meaning while the Explorers haven't done anything to warrant a lock or even should-be-in spot, I sort of casually figured their at-large profile would be good enough when all was said and done.
+La Salle [21-8 (11-5), RPI: 38, SOS: 86] For almost a month now, I've considered La Salle to be a relatively safe eventual bubble pick, meaning while the Explorers haven't done anything to warrant a lock or even should-be-in spot, I sort of casually figured their at-large profile would be good enough when all was said and done.
 It's easy for those sorts of impressions to take hold, but it's always worth it to reevaluate, and under that sort of scrutiny you can see why the Explorers aren't yet totally safe: Fully 16 of their 21 wins came against teams ranked outside the RPI top 100.
 That's not La Salle's fault; that's the cost of doing business in the back half of the Atlantic 10.
-But it's why, despite all of the seeming solidity, the Explorers are still at serious risk of falling out of the bracket entirely.
+But it's why, despite all of the seeming solidity, the Explorers are still at serious risk of falling out of the bracket entirely if they don't beat Butler on Friday.
 (Of course, that home loss to Central Connecticut State back on Nov.
 18 doesn't help.
 Talk about the gift that keeps on giving, oy.)

 Other at-large contenders

 Should be in: None